Service Company EBITDA & Valuation Multiples: 2023 Report

 Understanding Service Company Valuations in 2023

-Service companies saw volatile ups and downs between 2020 and 2023, with EBITDA multiples ranging from 6-25x during that time, depending on the sector.
+Service companies saw volatile ups and downs between 2020 and 2023, with EBITDA multiples ranging from 4-13x during that time, depending on the sector and EBITDA level.
 Some industries have been relatively stable, and have even preserved their 2021 increases, particularly home services.

 Despite the variance in service company valuation multiples across industries, we can make the following observations for services as a whole by amalgamating M&A market reports from industries in which service companies make up the majority of the market (e.g., legal, medical, and transportation):